-When you're looking at whether or not someone should be charged and convicted of a sales of drugs charge in Los Angeles for example, you have to look at certain key factors.
+When looking at whether someone should be charged and convicted of a drug sales charge in Los Angeles, for example, you have to look at certain key factors.

-What the judges look at, what juries ultimately look at if a case is going to go to trial, is a number of key factors related to the case.
+What the judges look at, what juries ultimately look at if a case is going to go to trial, is several critical factors related to the case.

-The biggest problem they have is they're trying to protect addicts and users from becoming hurt, having issues related to what can happen when you ingest drugs.
+The biggest problem they have is they're trying to protect addicts and users from becoming hurt and having issues related to what can happen when you ingest drugs.

 Did Suspect Have Scales to Weigh Drugs?

-I certainly get that argument, and if all you have is scales and nothing else, then you might be able to get away with that argument.
+I certainly get that argument, and if all you have is scales and nothing else, you can get away with that argument.

-But if you have other factors that are indicative of selling drugs, it's going to be a pretty tough roach to hoe, to just say that you're trying to weigh your drugs.
+But if you have other factors that are indicative of selling drugs, it's going to be a pretty tough roach to hoe to say that you're trying to weigh your drugs.

-Obviously, prosecutors are cognizant of that argument and they're going to try to argue against that.
+Prosecutors are aware of that argument and will try to argue against it.
 They're going to try to bring other factors against you.

 “Pays and Owes” – Drug Ledger